rdmarsh/elm/README.md

 ## Configuration

 > In a hurry?
-Put your credentials in `~/.elm/config.ini`
+Put your credentials in `~/.elm/config.ini` and secure permissions

-You don't need a config file, but to save passing values on the command line to hide them from a process list you can create a file in (default) `~/.elm/config.ini` with the following contents:
+You don't need a config file, but to prevent passing values on the command line to hide them from a process list you can create a file in (default) `~/.elm/config.ini` with the following contents: